 Where to Stay Near Grand Staircase-Escalante

 Kanab, Utah, located on the western edge of Grand Staircase – Escalante National Monument, offers a variety of accommodations.
 Among these is Parry Lodge, located on SR 89.
-This 89-room motel-style inn is listed on the National Register of Historic Places and played host to a number of Hollywood legends, such as Frank Sinatra, Barbara Stanwyck and Dean Martin, while they were filming nearby in the desert.
+This 89-room motel-style inn is listed on the National Register of Historic Places and played host to a number of Hollywood legends, such as Frank Sinatra, Barbara Stanwyck, and Dean Martin, while they were filming nearby in the desert.
 Other lodging choices include the Avoca House Inn, a Victorian bed and breakfast located in the center of Kanab, and the eight-room Escalante’s Grand Staircase Inn, located just outside of the park.

-There are no restaurants or snack bars within Grand Staircase-Escalante National Monument, so it’s important to bring sufficient water and snacks when you travel.
+There are no restaurants or snack bars within the Grand Staircase-Escalante National Monument, so it’s important to bring sufficient water and snacks when you travel.
 Outside the park, there are several excellent eateries, including Rocking V Cafe in downtown Kanab, known for its innovative American cuisine, and the Rewind Diner, a 1950s-style diner, also in Kanab.

 Tours and Guide Services